DaveCaulfield/hangman/README.md

 ## Content
  - The Hangman banner ascii art came from [ascii.co.uk](https://ascii.co.uk/)
  - The Hangman ascii images came from [Chris Horton](https://gist.github.com/chrishorton/2624db0a0e82102bef769deb46971a47).
- - The colors used in the application came from [Colorama](https://pypi.org/project/colorama/)
+ - The colours used in the application came from [Colorama](https://pypi.org/project/colorama/)
  - The wordlists came from [hangmanwords](https://www.hangmanwords.com/words) and [randon word generator](https://www.randomlists.com/random-words)

  ## Resources
-  Resources that were used learning how to develop this hangman applicataion:
+  Resources that were used learning how to develop this hangman application:
   - [Code Institute](https://codeinstitute.net/ie/) Code Institute Python module for python and OOP concepts.
   - [W3schools](https://www.python.org/) was referenced to check syntax.
   - [geeksforgeeks](https://www.geeksforgeeks.org/print-colors-python-terminal/) for bringing color text to the console.
   - [Net Ninja](https://www.youtube.com/watch?v=Ozrduu2W9B8&list=PL4cUxeGkcC9idu6GZ8EU_5B6WpKTdYZbK) to review concepts.
-  - [Angela Yu Udemy](https://udemy.com) for the hangman idea and tutorials to bring concepts into practice includig a simple version of hangman.
+  - [Angela Yu Udemy](https://udemy.com) for the hangman idea and tutorials to bring concepts into practice including a simple version of hangman.

 ## Acknowledgements

-The Hangman wordgame was built as my Portfolio 3 Project for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/ie/).
-I would like to thank my cohort facilitator [Kasia Bogucka](https://github.com/bezebee), my mentor [Precious Leige](https://www.linkedin.com/in/precious-ijege-908a00168/), the Code institue Slack community and the Code institute taem for the help and support provided to me throughout this project.
+The Hangman word game was built as my Portfolio 3 Project for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/ie/).
+I would like to thank my cohort facilitator [Kasia Bogucka](https://github.com/bezebee), my mentor [Precious Leige](https://www.linkedin.com/in/precious-ijege-908a00168/), the Code institue Slack community and the Code institute team for the help and support provided to me throughout this project.

 [Back to top](#Overview)